-Health insurance is an insurance product which covers medical and surgical expenses of an insured individual.
-It reimburses the expenses incurred due to illness or injury or pays the care provider of the insured individual directly.
+Health insurance is an insurance product that covers the insured’s medical and surgical expenses.
+It reimburses medical expenses incurred due to illness or injury or pays the insured’s care provider directly.

-Every individual is different and has a unique set of needs.
-A single health insurance product is not enough to cover every person’s individual requirements.
-This is precisely where there are a number of different types of health insurance plans available.
-Let’s take a look at what they are:
+Every person is unique and has a distinct set of requirements.
+A solitary health insurance product is insufficient to meet the needs of every individual.
+This is the precise location where a variety of health insurance plans are available.
+Let’s investigate what they are:

-You can purchase an individual health insurance policy to provide cover for yourself, your spouse, your children and your parents.
-These policies typically cover all kinds of medical expenses, including hospitalisation, daycare procedures, hospital room rent and more.
-Under an individual health insurance plan, each member has their own sum insured amount.
-So, let’s say you’ve taken an individual plan for yourself, your spouse and both your parents with a sum insured of INR 8 lakhs.
-Each of you will be able to claim a maximum amount of 8 lakhs per policy year against your health insurance.
+Individual health insurance policies can provide coverage for the individual, his or her spouse, children, and parents.
+Typically, these policies cover all types of medical expenses, such as hospitalisation, daycare procedures, hospital room rent, and more.
+Each participant of an individual health insurance plan has their own sum insured.
+So, let’s say you purchased an individual plan with a sum insured of INR 8 lakhs for yourself, your spouse, and both your parents.
+Each of you will be able to make a maximum annual claim of 8 lakhs against your health insurance.

-A family floater plan allows you to cover your family members under a single policy and everybody shares the sum insured amount.
-These plans are typically more affordable than individual plans since the sum insured is shared.
-Let’s say you purchase a family floater plan for you and your spouse with a sum insured of INR 8 lakhs.
-In a single policy year, you can make claims worth only INR 8 lakhs.
-Your spouse may make claims worth INR 6 lakhs and you could make claims worth INR 2 lakhs or vice-versa.
-Typically, family floater plans are ideal for young nuclear families.
+A family floater policy allows you to insure your entire family under a single policy, with everyone sharing the total quantity insured.
+Since the amount insured is shared, these plans are typically more cost-effective than individual plans.
+Suppose you and your spouse purchase a family insurance plan with a sum insured of INR 8 lakhs.
+In a single policy year, claims cannot exceed INR 8 lakhs.
+Your spouse may submit claims totaling INR 6 lakhs, while you may submit claims totaling INR 2 lakhs, or vice versa.
+Family floater plans are typically optimal for young nuclear families.

-These health plans have been designed specifically keeping the medical needs and requirements of senior citizens in mind.
-Most senior citizens policies offer additional cover, such as domiciliary hospitalisation and even some psychiatric benefits.
-Since older citizens are more likely to have health issues, these policies may require a full medical check-up beforehand and could be more expensive than regular insurance policies.
+These health plans have been devised with the medical requirements and needs of senior citizens in mind.
+Most policies for senior citizens include additional coverage, such as hospitalisation at home and even psychiatric benefits.
+Because senior citizens are more likely to have health problems, these policies may require a pre-purchase medical examination and may be more expensive than standard policies.

-Unlike individual and family floater policies, group health insurance plans can be purchased by a group manager for a large number of individuals.
-For example, an employer can purchase group insurance for all their employees or a building secretary may purchase such a plan for all the residents of the building.
-These plans are fairly affordable, but they often only provide cover for basic health issues.
-Employers often purchase these plans as an additional benefit for employees.
+Unlike individual and family floater policies, a group manager can purchase group health insurance plans for a significant number of individuals.
+For instance, an employer can purchase group insurance for all of their employees, or a building administrator can do so for all of the building’s residents.
+These plans are reasonably priced, but they typically only cover fundamental health concerns.
+Employers frequently purchase these plans as an additional employee benefit